mlcommons/power-dev/power_meter_sampling/README.md

 sample\_metrics.py is a framework for running a collection of "samplers" (i.e. classes called "Sampler" that live in files in the "samplers" directory).
-Output is a CSV file that includes results from each of the samplers, in the same order as given on the command line.
+The log file contains values from each of the samplers in CSV format in the same order as given on the command line (grep for "^CSV, " to extract).

 Each sampler must be a class called Sampler, and must have the following
 methods: